nguyensjsu/cmpe295-tracer/journals/Prachi_Jornal.md

 - Four main components are used: (1) Trace Layer, tracing the invocation relationship in the middlewares (e.g., JSF, JMQ, JIMDB etc.); (2) Transfer Layer, transferring the traced invocation information to storages; (3) Storage Layer, storing the realtime data in JIMDB and offline analytic data in Elasticsearch1 (4) Visualization and Analytics Layer, visualizing and deeply analyzing the microservices and their invocation relationship.
 - Use cases: Microservice Visualization, Root Cause Analysis, Invocation Dependency Analysis.

+## 2019- Microservices Monitoring with Event Logs and Black Box Execution Tracing
+- This paper proposes a novel approach to accompany microservices logs with black box tracing to help practitioners in making informed decisions for troubleshooting.
+- The approach is based on the passive tracing of request-response messages of the REpresentational State Transfer (REST) communication model.
+- Two case studies have been presented: Clearwater IP Multimedia Subsystem (IMS) setup consisting of Docker microservices and a Kubernetes orchestrator deployment hosting tens of microservices.
+- It relies on Passive tracing, i.e., the interception of packets passing through a network, requires no changes to the target software; as such, it is application-transparent.
+Format of the trace is as follows:
+Timestamp , Method , URL , Src_IP , Src_Port , Dest_IP , Dest_Port , Response_Code , Completion_Time , Info
+- An average reduction of around 59% in log size, at 3.3% higher performance overhead when compared to the collection of buitlin logs

+## 2018- An Approach to Extract the Architecture of Microservice-Based Software Systems
+- The main characteristics of the approach are the collection of static and dynamic information from services, the aggregation of collected runtime information, and the combination of static and runtime information.
+- A configurable aggregation function condenses the captured runtime information to a single dimension, enabling analysis of the evolution of the architecture over a longer period of time.
+The static service information, like service and API descriptions, is combined with infrastructure-related and runtime information.
+- The dashboard is used to create several visualization components that offer detailed information on individual services and on the overall system architecture, which is useful for documentation purposes.
+The defined visualizations are also useful for identifying design drawbacks, such as strong coupling between services, or other potential areas of architectural improvement.
+- This implementation is only limited to RESTful services.

 # Industry Tools

 ## OpenTracing